-In March 2017 the Department of Statistics launched a new, annual lecture series named after Associate Professor Ross Ihaka in honour of his contributions to the field.
-Find out about the 2019 lecture series below.
+In March 2017 the Department of Statistics launched an annual lecture series named after Associate Professor Ross Ihaka in honour of his contributions to the field.
+Find out about the 2023 lecture series below.

 Ross Ihaka, along with Robert Gentleman, co-created R – a statistical programming language now used by the majority of the world’s practising statisticians.
 It is hard to over-emphasise the importance of Ross’s contribution to our field.
 We named this lecture series in his honour to recognise his work and contributions to our field in perpetuity.

 Bringing numbers to life

 For many, data visualisation is an entry point into either providing or understanding statistical information.

 Data visualisation provides a powerful tool for turning numbers into something that anyone can consume, whether for communication, for exploration, or just for pleasure.

 The 2023 Ihaka Lecture Series brings together three speakers whose work focuses on making data visualisations that communicate well, provide user interaction, and look spectacular.

 Lectures commence at 6.30pm in Mathematics Lecture Theatre 2 (MLT2/303-102), Science Centre, Building 303, 38 Princes Street, Auckland, Auckland, 1010.

 Refreshments will be available before each lecture at 6pm in the 303 Foyer (Room B00L2).

 Antony Unwin, First Professor of Computer-Oriented Statistics and Data Analysis, Augsburg University, Germany